Discount store

-A discount store or discounter offers a retail format in which products are sold at prices that are in principle lower than an actual or supposed "full retail price".
+Discount stores are retail establishments that sell products at prices lower than the standard or recommended retail price.
 Discounters rely on bulk purchasing and efficient distribution to keep down costs.

-Types (United States)
+Types

-Discount stores in the United States may be classified into different types:
+Discount stores can be categorized into several types, which vary by country; the following examples focus on the United States.

 Hypermarkets (superstores)

 Discount superstores such as Walmart or Target sell general merchandise in a big-box store; many have a full grocery selection and are thus hypermarkets, though that term is not generally used in North America.
 In the 1960s and 1970s the term "discount department store" was used, and chains such as Kmart, Zodys and TG&Y billed themselves as such.
-The term "discount department store" or "off-price department store" is sometimes applied to big-box discount retailers of apparel and home goods, such as Ross Dress For Less, Marshalls, TJ Maxx, and Kohls.
+The term "discount department store" or "off-price department store" is sometimes applied to big-box discount retailers of apparel and home goods, such as Ross Dress for Less, Marshalls, TJ Maxx, and Burlington.

 Category killers

 So-called category killer stores, specialize in one type of merchandise and sell it in big-box stores.
 Examples include: